 Most important meeting checklist points during a meeting

 In this section of our article, we'll look at what you'll need for the actual meeting; we've gone over the preparation section of the meeting checklist for creating an efficient meeting.
 Some of the most important aspects of any team meeting are finding a way to keep employees engaged so that you can get them to think critically and share their perspectives.
-This is essential for optimizing the workload on a project.
+This is essential for optimizing the workload on a project, and to ensure that your team remains engaged and productive during the meeting.
+Here you have this guide by Mo for best practices on employee engagement.
+This will help keep your employees happy and proactive so they stay the course and contribute to your project's success.

 - Start on time.
 Make one thing clear: time is priceless, and everyone has the right to decide how to spend it.
 Once you have a solid meeting plan, just start on time.
 Regardless if some people are missing or arriving later, it is vital to stay focused, on time, and be punctual to cover all topics from the beginning till the end of the meeting.